joylabs/onboarding-rust/README.md

 git checkout -b your_name-e1
 ```

-7.- Solve your exercice
+7.- Solve your exercice, follow the structure of the folders and
 *To run the test navigate to that days submission and run*

 ```
 cargo test
 ```

-7.- Add all your changes (you can review your modified files with *git status*):
+8.- Add all your changes (you can review your modified files with *git status*):
 ```
-Git add .
+git add .
 ```

-8.-Create your commit:
+9.-Create your commit:
 ```
 git commit -m "your comments here"

 ```

-9.- Push changes on your branch:
+10.- Push changes on your branch:
 ```
-Git push origin name_of_the_branch
+git push origin name_of_the_branch
 ```

-10.- On Github make a pull requeset of your branch and choose someone to review it (try to choose someone different):
+11.- On Github make a pull requeset of your branch and choose a peer to review it (try to choose someone different):